-- work within the guidance provided in the SEND Code of Practice, 2015. - provide a Special Educational Needs and Disability Co-ordinator (SENDCo) who will implement the SEND Policy. - deliver a clear process for identifying, assessing, planning, providing and reviewing provision for pupils with SEND. - include the voice of the pupil (at an appropriate level) in providing for their individual needs. - support all staff working with pupils with SEND. - maintain effective partnerships with external support agencies, where appropriate, and parents to support the needs of individual pupils.
+- work within the guidance provided in the SEND Code of Practice, 2015. - provide a Special Educational Needs and Disability Co-ordinator (SENDCo) who will be responsible for ensuring the SEND Policy is implemented. - deliver a clear process for identifying, assessing, planning, providing and reviewing provision for children with SEND. - include the voice of the child (at an appropriate level) in providing for their individual needs. - support all staff working with children with SEND. - maintain effective partnerships with external support agencies, where appropriate, and parents to support the needs of individual children.